Chorus-bdd/Chorus/pages/builtInHandlers/Processes/ProcessesHandlerProperties.md

+---
+layout: page
+title: Processes Handler Properties
+---

 The processes handler allows you to set the following properties for each of your processes

-You can also set defaults and override them locally for a specific feature, see [Handler Configuration](pages/handlers/HandlerConfiguration)
+You can also set defaults and override them locally for a specific feature, see [Handler Configuration](/pages/Handlers/HandlerConfiguration)

 These properties can be set in a chorus.properties file (or myfeature.properties file) in the same directory as your feature file, e.g.: